 This is also the place where you'll get any missed notifications, be it a call, message or that jacket on eBay you were looking to buy when someone's outbid you on it.

-It was a bit of a wasteland, but Apple has changed that with the iOS 8 update, adding more intuitive interactions, and live widgets that update with key information - plus the ability to directly reply to messages there too.
+It was a bit of a wasteland, but Apple has changed that with the iOS 8 (and recent iOS 9) update, adding more intuitive interactions, and live widgets that update with key information - plus the ability to directly reply to messages there too.

 Both of these areas are nicely designed too, with translucency that allows you to see very vaguely through to the rest of the phone.
 This gives the whole handset an air of completeness.
 It feels like a phone that's able to connect within itself and not fall apart when a new app rolls into town.

-Multi-tasking has been given an overhaul with iOS 7.
-Gone is the bar that appeared at the bottom of the display when you double tap the home button.
+Multi-tasking was also given an overhaul with iOS 7 too: gone is the bar that appeared at the bottom of the display when you double tap the home button.